cboxdoerfer/fsearch/README.md

 And of course: Thank you for taking the time to translate FSearch!

+## Current Limitations

+* Sorting lots of results by *Type* can be very slow, since gathering that information is expensive, and the data isn't indexed.
+This also means that when the view is sorted by *Type*, searching will reset the sort order to *Name*.
+* Sorting can't be aborted.
+This is usually not an issue, because it's very fast for all columns except the *Type* column.
+* Using the *Move to Trash* option doesn't update the database index, so trashed files/folders show up in the result list as if nothing happend to them.

 ## Why yet another search utility?

 Performance.
 On Windows I really like to use Everything Search Engine.
 It provides instant results as you type for all